“Dear Team Krya

 To counter excessive pitta, Ayurveda suggests using specific, pitta balancing herbs.
 These herbs counterbalance Pitta in the skin surface by using sweet and bitter qualities to pacify aggravated Pitta.
 Therefore herbs famously used for Pitta aggravated skin are Usheera (Vetiver), Chandana (Sandal), Sariva (Indian Sarsaparilla), Avartaki (Cassia auriculata), Bilwa, etc.

 These herbs counter the warm and hot nature of Pitta aggravated skin and bring a soothing, cooling effect on skin, besides balancing Pitta and improving the complexion.

 Use of bitter, anti bacterial and anti fungal herbs

-Because of the nature of Pitta to generate so much liquid (sweat and sebum), it tends to create an ideal breeding ground for bacteria, especially when there is a lot of debris and dead cells to feast on.
+Because of the nature of Pitta to generate so much liquid (sweat and sebum), it tends to create an ideal breeding ground for bacteria.
 Hence all Ayurvedic formulations for pitta prone skin use bitter, anti bacterial herbs to help keep invasive micro organisms out of skin.
 Obviously, these herbs do not work like standard synthetic anti bacterial ingredients like Triclosan do.
-Read here for why Triclosan and similar ingredients are very bad for skin and health.

 Instead, Ayurvedic herbs work along with the body’s microbiome layer and helps keep invading organisms out by boosting conditions for friendly organisms, and working on keeping out only harmful micro organisms.
 Most importantly, we do not develop resistance to anti bacterial herbs – like we often do to ingredients like Triclosan.